george-norton/peacock/README.md

 The v1.0 release has been tested and it works, but there is an issue with the I2C pin allocation.
 As a result it requires two additional bodge wires, and the encoder switches will not work.

-The v1.01 release has the issue fixed.
-It is untested, but expected to work.
+The v1.01 release has the issue fixed, you should order this version.

 ## Assembly guide